hugodiasg/inverter-umc180-cadence/README.md

 # inverter-umc-180-cadence

 A simple CMOS Inverter in UMC 180n to learn the basic flux of Cadence Tools.
+The IC has taped out on [tapeout-2023p2-umc180](https://github.com/hugodiasg/tapeout-2023p2-umc180).

 ## Schematic